microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 **Command, Data Communication with Asynchronized Message Processing**

 This driver has the inherent code capability to distinguish between Message exchange and Data exchange at the level of the connected MCU and module devices.
-The library supplies all required APIs needed for the implementation of a functional BLE-connected end-device.
+The library supplies all the APIs necessary for the implementation of a functional BLE-connected end-device.
 The three required pins can be selected through the GUI provided by the MCC.
 The two UART pins are used for communication and control of the RST_N connected to the RNBD/RN487x module.
 This library also allows for the extension of module pin behaviors through the simple RNBD module object interface, where any device/project specific instantiations exist.
 Refer to the `rnbd_interface.c/h/rn487x_interface.c/h` file.

 `iRNBD_FunctionPtrs_t` is a typedef struct which can be found in the `rnbd_interface.h/rn487x_interface.h` file and consists of nine function pointers.
 The concrete creation of RNBD as an object is instantiated in the `rnbd_interface.c/rn487x_interface.c`.
 Find the private static implementations of the desired behavior in the `rnbd_interface.c/rn487x_interface.c` file.
 In some cases, such as DELAY or UART, the supporting behavior is supplied through another supporting library module.
 When applicable, ‘inline’ has been used to reduce stack depth overhead.